-There are several companies that have too many expectations from people who have just entered.
+Several companies have too many expectations from people who have just entered.
 Either they will be given too much work or might end up getting bullied.

-Elders and seniors could actually take advantage of their inexperience and put them down and that is something you have to be mindful of, if you are a fresher.
+Elders and seniors could take advantage of their inexperience and put them down and that is something you have to be mindful of if you are a fresher.

 5. People may bully you too:

 Since you are an entrant, there are chances that some people, seniors especially may want to bully and annoy you.
-So you have to be very careful of that.
-Since new comers are not aware of anything, they tend to be the vulnerable ones and those who have been working for a while could pull them down.
+So you have to be very careful about that.
+Since newcomers are not aware of anything, they tend to be the vulnerable ones and those who have been working for a while could pull them down.
 If you feel like that, don’t forget to raise your voice.

 6. You WILL make plenty of mistakes:

 This brings the post to an end.
-Ultimately entry level jobs are something that cannot be avoided.
-They are full of struggle and require a lot of hard work and effort before you can work your way up.
+Ultimately entry level jobs are something that cannot avoid.
+They’re full of struggle and require a lot of hard work and effort before you can work your way up.

 If you have just started working, you have to understand that this is just the start.
-So as long as you are there, make use of the time, learn from your mistake and work your way up.
-You are actually going to benefit a lot from it.
+So as long as you’re there, make use of the time, learn from your mistakes and work your way up.
+You are going to benefit a lot from it.
 Also if you have liked reading our post, you can let us know by commenting on the box below.
 We love hearing your opinions.